 The Discover it® Cash Back and Chrome credit cards offer new cardholders a bonus 2X "Cashback Match" on all cash back earned in the first year.
-This means that if you earned $150 in cash back, they'll give you an additional $150, automatically.
+This means that if you earned $150 in cash back, Discover will give you an additional $150.

-This is in addition to the 0% intro APR that both cards offer for the first 14 months.
+Keep in mind that this deal is in addition to the 0% intro APR that both cards offer for the first 15 months.

 How to earn the bonus